Honolulu vs San Francisco

 Which city has higher STR taxes — Honolulu or San Francisco?

 Honolulu charges ~18.5% combined (11% state TAT + 3% county TAT surcharge + 4.5% GET), while San Francisco charges 14% Transient Occupancy Tax.
-Compare the full breakdown in the table above.
+Notably, San Francisco benefits from automatic platform tax collection, while hosts in Honolulu must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?